Sales Discounts

 The vendor will deal with a customer payment differently, depending upon which method has been chosen and whether the customer pays his bill early.

-Assuming that the customer does not pay early, what are the journal entries required for the sale and payment under the gross method?
+Assuming that the customer does pay early, what are the journal entries required for the sale and payment under the net method?

 • The initial sale is recorded as follows:

-The firm's records assumed no early payment, and there was no early payment:
+The firm's records assumed early payment, and there was an early payment:

 1. Remember the formula for the potential discount.